yecril71pl/cpp-docs.pl-pl/docs/atl/reference/cwindow-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Właściwość HWND skojarzona z `CWindow` obiektem.
+Właściwość HWND skojarzona z obiektem `CWindow`.

 ### <a name="example"></a>Przykład